Military organization: Military branches

 In most countries, the armed forces are divided into three military branches (also service, armed service, or military service): army, navy, and air force.

 Many countries have a variation on the standard model of three basic military branches.
-Some nations also organize their space force, marines, and special forces or airborne forces as independent armed services.
-A nation's coast guard may also be an independent branch of its military, although in many nations the coast guard is a law enforcement or civil agency.
-A number of countries have no navy, for geographical reasons.
+Some nations also organize their cyber force, emergencies service, medical service, military logistics, space force, marines, and special forces such as commandos or airborne forces as independent armed services.
+A nation's border guard or coast guard may also be an independent branch of its military, although in many nations border guard or coast guard is a civil law enforcement agency.
+A number of countries have no navy, for geographical reasons such as being landlocked.

 In larger armed forces, the cultures between the different branches of the armed forces can be quite different.

 Most smaller countries have a single organization that encompasses all armed forces employed by the country in question.
 Armies of developing countries tend to consist primarily of infantry, while developed countries armies tend to have larger units manning expensive equipment and only a fraction of personnel in infantry units.

-It is worthwhile to make mention of the term joint.
-In western militaries, a joint force is defined as a unit or formation comprising representation of combat power from two or more branches of the military.
+In western militaries, a joint force is defined as a unit or formation comprising combat power from two or more branches of the military.

 Internal security forces

-Gendarmeries, including equivalents such as paramilitary forces, internal troops and similar, are an internal security service common in most of the world, but uncommon in countries with English common law histories where civil police are employed to enforce the law, and there are tight restrictions on how the armed forces may be used to assist.
+Gendarmeries, military police and security forces, including equivalents such as paramilitary forces, militia, internal troops and police tactical unit, are an internal security service common in most of the world, but uncommon in countries with English common law histories where civil police are employed to enforce the law, and there are tight restrictions on how the armed forces may be used to assist.